 - 4 green onions, white and green parts, very finely chopped

-- 3-4 tbsp lime juice (lemon juice, if you prefer)
+- 3-4 tablespoon lime juice (lemon juice, if you prefer)

 - Romaine lettuce leaves to serve, optional